 primrose hill locale

-Well-balanced, modern outdoor lighting schemes forge renewed three-dimensionality in well-lit, small city gardens.
-In this intimate Primrose Hill patio garden, downlighting amplifies colossal natural stone pavers, creating pools of warm ambient light around seating areas and steps.
-We designed the back raised bed as a contemporary crevasse – an unfilled cavity which conserves the trunk of a native Hawthorn tree.
-Planted with Golden Bamboo, this enigmatic chasm generates an enchanting uplighting effect, aptly counterbalanced by rhythmic spotlights concealed below the cantilevered bench.
+Balanced outdoor lighting forges renewed three-dimensionality in modern small town courtyard gardens.
+In this intimate Primrose Hill patio garden, downlighting amplifies supersized natural stone pavers, creating pools of warm ambient light around seating areas and steps.
+We designed the back raised planting bed as a contemporary crevasse – an unfilled cavity which conserves the trunk of a native Hawthorn tree.
+Planted with Golden Bamboo, this enigmatic chasm generates an enchanting uplighting effect at night-time, aptly counterbalanced by rhythmic spotlights concealed below the cantilevered bench.

 Quarried by Bingley Stone in West Yorkshire, the large flagstones arranged crosswise in a stack bond thoroughly enhance the garden's limited breadth.
 Blue pavers form angular steps, leading to the upper patio surfaced in buff paving which progresses under the bench seat.
 Hardwood decking, laid perpendicularly to the stone, continues this natural materials palette, repeated within the roof terrace.
 The front garden's paved creaminess and the back patio's rendered walls, tinted in blue-grey, extend a cohesive scheme with sleekly radiant surfaces.